riyakotecha/loan-default-risk-analysis/README.md

 # loan-default-risk-analysis
-oan default risk analysis using Excel and SQL, exploring borrower and loan characteristics associated with default risk.
+loan default risk analysis using Excel and SQL, exploring borrower and loan characteristics associated with default risk.